 Sales territory management is the process of setting up your territories and assigning your sales teams and/or reps to them in the most efficient way.
 It minimizes distractions that come with constant switching between geographies.

-Sales territory planning and management are crucial for any company that sells into multiple geographic areas.
+Sales territory planning and management are crucial for any company that sells into multiple geographic locations.
 Here’s why.

-If you don’t acknowledge each region is different, you’ll miss the chance to tweak and customize your approach for the best results.
+If you don’t acknowledge each region is different, you’ll miss the chance to optimize results by tweaking and customizing your approach.

 Sales territories will vary in:

-Sales reps spend almost two-thirds of their time on non-revenue-generating activities like repetitive admin tasks.
-If they’re doing this for a range of territories, and especially different time zones, their focus—and impact—suffers.
+According to our State of Sales Report 2020-2021, after selling, sales reps spend most of their time prospecting and qualifying leads.
+If they’re doing this for a range of territories, and especially different time zones, their focus and impact suffers.

 With sales territory management, you can make sure sales reps don’t need to jump between vastly different types of conversations and sales objections.